dottocarlotta/antimasks-hashtags-data-analysis/README.md

 All data comes from the Twitter API.

 ### Analysis

-⋅[This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/NoMasks-analysis.ipynb) walks through the data analysis of #NoMasks in July 2020.
+• [This document](https://github.com/dottocarlotta/antimasks-hashtags-data-analysis/blob/master/NoMasks-analysis.ipynb) walks through the data analysis of #NoMasks in July 2020.
 It provides reproducible code for parsing out the hashtags in the tweets and for creating key visualizations.

-This document reproduces the analysis for the French #StopMasques.
+• This document reproduces the analysis for the French #StopMasques.